Perspective | Playboi Carti made the album of the year. Playboi Carti made the album of the year. Playboi Carti made the

-Nearly a year later, “Whole Lotta Red” still sounds better than anything else released in 2021, but are we any closer to understanding it?
+Nearly a year later, “Whole Lotta Red” still sounds better than anything released in 2021, but are we any closer to understanding it?
 The easiest thing to grasp about Carti’s rapping is that it’s relentlessly repetitive.
 The hardest thing to grasp is why that repetition feels so good.
 Maybe we should think of his refrains as mantras used to center restless minds and manifest clarity.
 Or maybe they’re like those pneumatic massage guns, pummeling to alleviate pain.
 Or maybe they’re distant cousins to all the lyric-deficient punk songs that seem to get stuck on a cluster of monosyllabic words in hopes of getting us unstuck from our tedious lives.
 Hey-ho-let’s-go.

-He describes himself a “punk monk” deep in the “Whole Lotta Red” tracklist and the album artwork spoofs an old cover of Slash magazine, placing Carti in a tradition of hardcore rule-breakers who did their work on the edge.
+He describes himself a “punk monk” deep in the “Whole Lotta Red” tracklist and the album artwork spoofs an old cover of Slash magazine, placing Carti in a tradition of hardcore rulebreakers who did their work on the edge.
 That kind of heroic, self-imposed marginality is encoded in our language of greatness, too.
 The avant-garde and the vanguard are synonymous terms originally used to describe the front lines of an advancing army — but art isn’t a war and Carti might be headed in the opposite direction anyway.
 His repetitions make his music feel like it’s moving inward, in recursive patterns that feel intricate and endless, like fractals.

 By the time he reaches “M3tamorphosis,” he’s positing radical transformation as a state of ecstasy, which feels as exciting and demented as anything Kafka ever cooked up.
 Try to keep count of his asymmetrical exclamations.
 “Oh my God!”
 Carti chirps three times up top.
 “Metamorphosis!” he wheezes seven times in the middle.
 “I feel like God,” he trills in threes, evoking the holy trinity.
 Then a mortal named Kid Cudi wanders by with an evenhanded guest verse, reminding us that this music is still of this world.